Thomas Hooman: Outside football

 Hooman also competed in various other sports, representing England in athletics and rowing at the Henley Royal Regatta.
 He was also adept at boxing and golf.
+Hooman took third place in the 100 yards event at the 1871 AAC Championships.

 He went into business as a merchant ship broker and later as a manufacturer of Portland cement.
 His son Charles (born 1887), played for Kent County Cricket Club and played golf for Britain and Ireland in the first two Walker Cup competitions in the early 1920s.

 Death

 Hooman died in Hythe, Kent at the age of 87 following an operation.
-His obituary was published in The Times, and contained the claim that he had scored the winning goal in the 1872 Cup final.
+His obituary was published in several newspapers, all of which repeated a claim that he had scored the winning goal in the 1872 Cup final.
 This contradicts all known contemporary newspaper reports on the match, all of which state that Morton Betts scored the Wanderers' goal.
-The obituary also contained other statements about the match, drawn from a recent interview with Hooman, which are demonstrably incorrect, suggesting that the claim concerning the goal was also drawn from Hooman's reminiscences and that at his advanced age he was confusing the final with another match in which he played.
+The obituaries also mention other things which Hooman "told a reporter some time ago" about the game, such as the fact that there was no referee, which are demonstrably incorrect, suggesting that in his recollections he was confusing the final with another match in which he played.